christian-schlichtherle/guice-demo/README.md

 ## Running

-This project creates a standalone JAR.
-After building, you can run it like this:
+After building, you can run the standalone JAR like this:

     java -jar target/guice-demo-*-shaded.jar